mui/material-ui/docs/data/joy/guides/themeable-component/themeable-component.md

 export default Stat;
 ```

-At this point, your users will be able to theme the `Stat` component like this:
+At this point, you'll be able to apply the theme to the `Stat` component like this:

 ```js
 import { extendTheme } from '@mui/joy/styles';